 - Invite local public officials for a tour of your headquarters

 It is in everyone’s best interest to stay on top of the federal issues that influence our industry.
 Credit union representatives can attend events such as Hike the Hill in Washington, D.C. to bolster the following outreach efforts:

 - Support the reduction of regulatory burden

 - Underscore the importance of not-for-profit tax status

 By working together to shape our legislative landscape, we can strengthen our industry for our members and ourselves.
 We need your help in taking the next step.

-Check out our Current Issues page to find out more about what we’re focusing our advocacy efforts on.
-For more information on how you can make a difference, reach out to Kieran Marion, SVP of Advocacy, or Jordan Kingdon, VP of Government Affairs.Go to main navigation
+Check out our state issues and federal issues pages to find out more about what we’re focusing our advocacy efforts on.
+For more information on how you can make a difference, reach out to Kieran Marion, SVP of Advocacy, or Jordan Kingdon, Senior Director of State Legislative Affairs.Go to main navigation